Sub 35 Retreat

 Sangharakshita, The Rain of the Dharma

-Our theme will be exploring what it means for Triratna to be radical.
+Part of that exploration comes from the setting itself.
 We will look at how the Alfoxton Park project encapsulates (or doesn’t encapsulate) Sangharakshita’s vision for the new Buddhist society.
-What is the relevance of community, team based right livelihood, nature, creativity and chaos for young people trying to live a Dharma life?
+What are the most important questions for young people trying to live a Dharma life?
+What's the draw about a mixed community?
 Does it matter if there are holes in the roof?
+Does disorder add something?

 The Alfoxton Park community